JoshCheek/getting_iffy/README.md

 # Getting Iffy - A Ruby Kata

+## Josh thoughts

+Hmm, the modules defining the methods was unfortunate.

 ## About

 You must refactor the beast that lies beneath the authorization mechanism of an invoice system.
 You are new to the project.
 All you see is a sea of "if" statements.
 Your task:  Make the if statements go away.